vpmv/princeprocessor/README.md

 Numerical equation: `60×59 + 60×59×58 + 60×59×58×57 + 60×59×58×57×56`

 In contrast, computing less combinations will be much faster.
-For example (M=4): 11,912,100 chains.
-A whopping 655 million less.
-Logically, using a higher maximum value will take much longer and be taxing you disk space and I/O.
+For example (M=4): 11,912,100 chains; a whopping 655 million less than M=5.
+Logically, using a higher maximum value will take much longer and be taxing your disk space and I/O.

 ## Optional execution (Linux/Mac only)

 It may be advantageous to write to RAM instead of disk.
-This negates disk I/O, making the program much faster, but **only viable when you have lots of spare RAM**.
+This negates disk I/O, making the program much faster, but is **only viable when you have lots of spare RAM**.

+For example:

 ```shell
 mkdir /mnt/ramdisk